- Top

 Hospitality Training (Seven-Eleven Japan)

-• Totals are for eight companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, Sogo &Seibu, Akachan Honpo, Seven & i Food Systems, Seven Bank
+* Totals are for eight companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, Akachan Honpo, THE LOFT, Seven & i Food Systems, Seven Bank.
+Also, the figures through the fiscal year ending February 28, 2023, include Sogo & Seibu, and exclude THE LOFT.

 Seven & i Holdings is assisting people with disabilities to demonstrate their abilities at their workplaces based on its commitment.
 Providing an environment where everyone can play an active role, each Group company consults with employees with disabilities to determine the workplaces, jobs and working hours that are suitable in consideration of the level and details of their disability and their own preferences.
 In this way, people with disabilities work in various divisions.